fortisq/it_inventory/README.md

    ```
    docker-compose logs
    ```
-3. Verify that the Stripe webhook is correctly set up and the secret is properly configured.
-4. Ensure your SMTP settings are correct and the email server is accessible.
+3. Ensure your Stripe and SMTP settings are correctly configured in the admin panel.
-5. Check the error logs in the `error.log` and `combined.log` files for any application-specific issues.
+4. Check the error logs in the `error.log` and `combined.log` files for any application-specific issues.
-6. Run the test script (`./test.sh`) to verify the installation and configuration.
+5. Run the test script (`./test.sh`) to verify the installation and configuration.
-7. Check the System Health page in the admin dashboard for any issues with the application or its dependencies.
+6. Check the System Health page in the admin dashboard for any issues with the application or its dependencies.

 ## Documentation